 - 1/4 cup cilantro

 - 2 large eggs, poached, fried – or top with crispy tofu!

 - Garnish with sriracha or garlic chili paste, scallions and cilantro.

 - In a large skillet, heat the oil over medium-high heat.
 Add onion and saute for 2-3 minutes, stirring, then turn the heat down to medium.
-Add ginger and veggies.
+Add ginger, garlic, and veggies.
 Saute until ginger is fragrant and veggies are tender, stirring often about 5-7 minutes.

 - Add chopped kimchi, and cook until heated through about 1-2 minutes.
 Scoot veggies to the side, add a bit more oil and add the cold dry rice.
 Let this get crispy, then flip, and crispy up other side.
 Combine all, stir frying, about 2-3 more minutes.
 Taste and adjust the flavor by adding soy sauce, salt, bonito granules as desired. (*Kimchi adds a lot of saltiness, so add salt sparingly and to taste, as each kimchi is different.
 If tasting bland, add soy sauce.)
 Stir in half of the scallions and cilantro (save the rest for garnish)

 - You could also stir in a handful of greens at this point, like baby spinach or arugula.

 - Top with a fried or poached egg (season with salt and pepper).
 Sprinkle with cilantro and scallions, and a generous drizzle of Sriracha sauce.
 Serve immediately, with chopsticks, breaking the yolk and letting act as a sauce over the rice.